Do the Digit Insurance

 Where Did the Kriya Yoga Technique Come From?

-Kriya is an ancient yoga technique which remained a secret for a long time, but was revived in the year 1861.
+Kriya is an ancient yoga technique that remained a secret for a long time but was revived in 1861.
 The revival took place when Lahiri Mahasaya met the eminent yogi Mahavatar Babaji in the Himalayas.
-Mahavatar Babaji taught Kriya yoga to Lahiri Mahasaya, who went on to become his disciple.
+Mahavatar Babaji taught Kriya Yoga to Lahiri Mahasaya, who went on to become his disciple.

 There are a total of six Kriyas known as Shat Kriyas.
 These six types of Kriya yoga extensively clean out the internal organs, allowing a smoother flow of life force energy (pranic flow) among the two major energy centres, Ida and Pingala.
 This purification process will help you attain mental and physical balance with regular practice of Kriya yoga.